 Moving forward, our aim is to double the number of people who will receive permanent affordable housing and prevent more people from becoming homeless by increasing funding for anti-displacement and eviction defense.
 This will be done through State of California HEAP and Measure P funds.
 We are also looking to expand “on the street” medical care to those living in encampments through a contract with Lifelong Medical, a nonprofit medical provider.

 The Berkeley Way Project

-When completed, the project will consist of 142 permanent affordable housing units, along with emergency shelter and transitional housing for homeless veterans.
-This is the largest investment into housing the homeless and the working poor the city has ever made.
+In June 2017, Council unanimously approved prioritizing the Berkeley Way project led by BRIDGE Housing and Berkeley Food and Housing Project in downtown Berkeley.
+Thanks to the passage of Measures O & P, this project is expected to break ground late 2019 and be completed by 2022.
+The development will consist of 142 permanent affordable housing units, along with emergency shelter and transitional housing for homeless veterans.
+Berkeley Way marks the largest investment into housing the homeless and the working poor the city has ever made.

 Working in partnership with other cities in the region…